-

 WRITTEN BY Fiona Gorry-Hines

-DIRECTED BY Velani DibbaFEATURING: Carolyn Crotty, Tally McCormack, Laura Gardner, Frank Collison and Christian Telesmar.
+DIRECTED BY Velani DibbaFEATURING: Carolyn Crotty, Tally McCormack, Laura Gardner, Frank Collison, Christian Telesmar, Nate Arnold, Juan Francisco Villa and Quinn Stewart

 Following the untimely death of their recently-retired coworker, a small group of employees at Libirdy Farms, a massive poultry producer, gathers to stage their late friend’s musical adaptation of the German fairytale, “The Brementown Musicians.”
 As they prepare to present the play at The Roost, Libirdy’s annual company picnic, and as news begins to circulate about the circumstances surrounding its author’s death, the ensemble begins to question their loyalty to the company.